 The piperine fights the formation of fat cells by inhibiting fat cell formation sets off a chain reaction.

-Also, the pericarp of the pepper contains phytonutrients, which helps to break down fat cells and also increases metabolism.
+Also, the pericarp of the pepper contains phytonutrients, which help to break down fat cells and also increase metabolism.

-Furthermore, piperine thermogenic, which helps to speed up the metabolic process and burn calories more quickly.
+Furthermore, piperine is thermogenic, which helps to speed up the metabolic process and burn calories more quickly.

 Lower bad cholesterol

-Researcher has shown piperine can reduce cholesterol uptake by enhancing translocation the cholesterol transporter proteins.
+The researcher has shown piperine can reduce cholesterol uptake by enhancing translocation of the cholesterol transporter proteins.